 Eligibility for this procedure is similar to that of other bariatric surgeries.
 A body mass index of ≥40 or >35 in the presence of one or more obesity-associated disease condition necessitates a gastric banding.
 A physical problem due to obesity with interference with daily activities is also an indication to undergo a gastric banding procedure.

-Care should however be exercised in a patient with any of the following conditions: Chronic liver disease, Inflammatory bowel diseases e.g. Crohn disease, Congenital malformations of the digestive tract, Chronic pancreatitis, Previous gastric perforation , Severe cardiac and respiratory disease, Autoimmune connective tissue diseases such as SLE, Prolong use of steroids/immunosuppressant, etc.
+Care should, however, be exercised in a patient with any of the following conditions: Chronic liver disease, Inflammatory bowel diseases e.g. Crohn disease, Congenital malformations of the digestive tract, Chronic pancreatitis, Previous gastric perforation , Severe cardiac and respiratory disease, Autoimmune connective tissue diseases such as SLE, Prolong use of steroids/immunosuppressant, etc.

 An average body mass index reduction from 44.3kg/m 2 to 34.2, 32.8, and 31.9, at 1year, 2year and 3years after the surgery respectively was reported in over 500 cases of gastric banding surgery.1

 The procedure is relatively safer as compared to other bariatric surgeries.
-The commonest early post-operative complication is nausea (19%).
-The intermediate complications are band migration (5.6%) and port site complications (1%), band leakage (1%) and incisional hernia (1%).
+The commonest early postoperative complication is nausea (19%).
+The common complications are band migration (5.6%) and port site complications (1%), band leakage (1%) and incisional hernia (1%).
 The rate of reoperation after the initial surgery is 4.5%.
 The average length of hospital stay is 1.4 days.
 The average numbers of clinic visits and band adjustments were highest in the first year.3

-In terms of safety, laparoscopic adjustable gastric banding was associated with an average short-term death rate of approximately 0.05% and an overall median morbidity rate of 11.3%, as against Laparoscopic Roux-en-Y gastric bypass with 0.50% and 23.6% and vertical banded gastroplasty with 0.31% and 25.7% death and morbidity rate respectively.4
+Regarding safety, laparoscopic adjustable gastric banding was associated with an average short-term death rate of approximately 0.05% and an overall median morbidity rate of 11.3%, as against Laparoscopic Roux-en-Y gastric bypass with 0.50% and 23.6% and vertical banded gastroplasty with 0.31% and 25.7% death and morbidity rate respectively.4

 - Costs of Gastric Bypass Surgery